huangsx05/Text-Mining-of-Customer-Reviews-on-Masks/README.md

 ## Description of Project Folders
 ### 00_data
 The raw data in this projct, namely the customer reviews on masks, are scraped from Shopee's wedpages at https://shopee.sg.
-This folder contains the codes for data scraping (selenium_shopee_scrape.ipynb), and the original and processed data used in this project.
+This folder contains the codes for data scraping and the original and processed data used in this project.
+ - selenium_shopee_scrape.ipynb: codes for web data scraping.
+ - data_all.xlsx: all the web scraped data.
+ - data_with_content_below4.xlsx: customer reviews with ratings less than or equal to 4 stars (all).
+ - data_with_content_below4_negative.xlsx: customer reviews with ratings less than or equal to 4 stars (only those containing negative sentiments).

 ## Stage 1: `5153-Stage1-Sentiment-Analysis-Final.ipynb`